 What happens after I apply?

 You will get an email from internship staff by the end of May regarding if you are selected for an interview.
-Interviews will be conducted virtually between May 13-29.
-Final decisions will be made by June 3 – selected candidates will be notified by email.
+Interviews will be conducted virtually on TBD dates.
+Final decisions will be made by early June – selected candidates will be notified by email.